 Don’t wait until it’s too late.
 Help cover yourself and your family with coverage from Aflac.

 People with diabetes may pay higher premiums on average, but following healthy habits and managing your diabetes can potentially reduce some of these premiums.
 Getting regular exercise, eating healthy, avoiding smoking, taking your diabetes medication, and visiting your doctor can all help you stay healthy.
 Not only can these actions lead to better medical exam results, but you can also demonstrate to insurers that you’re vigilant about managing your diabetes.
-This may increase your chances of approval and persuade them to lower your premiums further.
+This may increase your chances of approval and allow you to find premiums to fit your budget.

 Life insurers may charge different rates for similar coverage.
 Therefore, shopping around can help you find the best rate by providing multiple quotes for comparison.
 You can shop for quotes online, over the phone, or in person.